Milan Pršo

-Milan Pršo (Милан Пршо; born 29 June 1990) is a Serbian footballer who plays as a midfielder.
+Milan Pršo (Милан Пршо; born 29 June 1990) is a Serbian footballer who played as a midfielder.

 Career

 Pršo played in youth categories of FK Crvena zvezda but he never played for their senior side.
 In 2008, he started his senior career with FK Rad.
 In the winter of 2014 he moved to the Serbian First League club Bežanija, and stayed with them for the rest of the season.
+He had two seasons in the Swiss Amateur leagues.

 Personal life

-Pršo is ethnic Serb, born in Knin, raised in Obrovac, at the time Yugoslavia (now Croatia).
-After Operation Storm (4–7 August 1995), when the family fled Obrovac, they arrived in Belgrade, the capital of Serbia.
+Pršo is a Croatian Serb by ethnicity, born in Knin, raised in Obrovac, at the time part of SR Croatia, Yugoslavia (now Croatia).
+After Operation Storm (4–7 August 1995), when his family fled Obrovac, they arrived in Belgrade, the capital of Serbia.
 His paternal uncle is former Croatian footballer Dado Pršo.
-He has declined call-ups to the Croatian national team, stating that he "only will perform for Serbia".
+He has declined call-ups to the Croatia national team, stating that he "only will perform for Serbia".